When you begin taking control of your money and reading about personal finance, you may come across finance terminology you aren't familiar with.

 - Tax Return – A form that taxpayers define annual income and personal circumstances.
 It is sent to the government to assess taxes they may need to pay.

-- Taxable Income – The amount of income that is taxed by the government.
+- Taxable Income – The amount of income after deductions that is taxed by the government.

 - Tenants in Common – Joint ownership is when two or more individuals own an asset, without rights of survivorship if one owner dies.
 The percentage of ownership by each individual does not have to be equal, and it can be freely transferred to another individual during the owner's lifetime and or via a will upon their death.